ferdouszihad/Mr.-Typescript/notes/m1-intro.md

 ## 1-5 Object , Optional and Literal Types

-- How to write type of a object
+- How to write a object in ts
 - make a property optional
 - make a property fixed / literal
 - make a property read-only

+## 1-6 Function in typescript

+- How to write Normal function in TS
+- How to write Arrow function in TS
+- How to write method in TS
+- How to write callback function in TS ( find , filter , foreach)